karimm-ai/NiceShot_AI/README.md

 ```
 from src.niceshot_ai.detector import EventDetector

-detector = EventDetector("Call of Duty Black Ops 6", # Name of the game
+detector = EventDetector(
-                        'game_models/yolov8n-cod_bo6.pt', # YOLO Model Path
+    "Call of Duty Black Ops 6", # Game name to import proper model and chart configuration
-                        'ffmpeg.exe', # FFMPEG Path (You can find it where you installed FFMPEG.
-Can also be 'ffmpeg.exe')
+    "video1.mp4", # Gameplay video path to analyze
-                        "A:/Niceshot_AI/EXTRAS/ALL_VIDEOS_FOR_INFERENCE/1.mp4", # CoD BO6 gameplay video or Twitch Channel Link
+    total_hours=100, # Total hours to analyze of the video
-                        total_hours=1, # Total hours to analyze of the video (each video in case analyzing a Twitch Channel)
+    save_clips=True, # Auto-clip events and save event clips locally (required for compilation making)
-                        save_clips=False, # Save clips locally
+    output_dir=".", # Output folder for clips, charts and csv file
-                        add_to_csv=True, # Add events and timestamps to a CSV file.
+    max_workers=2, # default for auto-clipping
-                        output_dir='test3', # Output directory where all clips, highlights and CSV file are saved
+    frame_idx_start=0, # Start frame of the video
-                        frames_to_skip=8, # Frames to skip during analysis (The more, the faster the analysis is finished)
+    frames_to_skip=8, # Frames to skip during analysis (the more, the faster tha analysis)
-                        frame_idx_start=0, # Starting frame
+    add_to_csv=True, # Timestamp events and output to csv
-                        create_montage=True, # Create a highlight reel for clipped events
+    create_montage=True, # Create compilation of every clippable event
-                        max_workers=6, # Default for extracting clips
+    montage_length_sec=50, # Length of the compilation
-                        max_videos=3, # Only useful if passing a Twitch channel as it gets the most recent specified number of videos
+    max_videos=1,
-                        montage_length_sec=50, # Total duration of the generated highlight reel in seconds
+    vertical_format=False, # Auto-clip events in vertical format only
-                        vertical_format=True, # Auto-clip in vertical format
+    advanced_detection=True, # Confirm some events with OCR
-                        advanced_detection=True, # Use OCR to confirm some events
+    session_analysis=False # Report maker
 )

 detector.detect_events()
 ```